 Camp Creek I place in the top 5 of my all-time favourite grandiflorums.
 It has been a Show Champion for me 3 times.
 From Kroombit in 1994.
 Colour is spectacular but so are all its attributes.
 It has no faults and shows off a particularly fine upright arching habit of raceme which displays brilliantly.
 Matched with Rock Pile, another top 5 member, I can only say that the world is waiting for this one . . . must be a champion possibility.

 405: Den. speciosum var. grandiflorum x same

-Camp Creek x Creek Aureum
+Camp Creek x Creek Aureum SOLD OUT

 Camp Creek is described above in cross 404.
 I Can only repeat that you should look at it in the Parents Pics section of the Web Page.
 Stunning!
 Creek Aureum I found on my first Kroombit Tops trip in 1992.
 It is probably the most used grandiflorum in my breeding program.
 It has the advantage of having less robust pseudobulbs then most grandiflorums.
 See the pics.
 Must be a great result.
 Both have terrific deep colour plus shape to burn.